 - For services rendered, host Professionals for all South Florida Section PGA-sanctioned events will receive a complimentary entry into the event that he or she is hosting, which can be utilized by anyone on staff.
 Host Professionals must file an official entry with the Section.

-- Female Tees: Female tees will be set up specifically for Female Professionals in all South Florida Section PGA events where Female Professionals have entered.
-The length of the course shall be approximately 85% of the course length for Male competitors.
-Females participating from the female’s tees shall not be eligible to earn playing privileges in the PGA Championship, the PGA Cup and tournament co-sponsored or approved by the PGA TOUR, the Champions Tour or the Nationwide Tour.
+- Female Tees: Female tees will be set up specifically for female Professionals in all South Florida Section PGA events where female Professionals have entered.
+The female yardage would be up to a maximum of 85% of the men’s yardage.
+Females participating from the female’s tees shall not be eligible to earn playing privileges in the PGA Championship, the PGA Cup and tournament co-sponsored or approved by the PGA Tour, Champions Tour or the Web.com Tour.
 Prior to starting, a female must declare which tees she will be playing from.